rihbyne/rihbyne.github.io/content/doityourself/auto_withdrawal.md

-Title: Keywo's Auto Withdrawal system [on-going]
+Title: Keywo's Auto Withdrawal system using NodeJS Streams[on-going]
 Date: 2016-12-03 14:09
 Slug: auto-withdrawal
 Summary: Auto Withdrawal system is designed to process payouts concurrently as they occur within keywo's backend system  using readable data stream by propagating them through programmed software policies.
 Doing this will offload laborious task performed by coworkers.